what is pacing in a story?

 Subplots can help to create tension and conflict, both of which are necessary to maintain a fast pace.

-Furthermore, subplots can also help to reveal character motivation and backstory, providing context for the reader and helping them to understand the characters’ choices.
+Furthermore, subplots can also help reveal character motivation and backstory, providing context for the reader and helping them understand the characters’ choices.

 However, it is important to strike a balance when including subplots, as too many can clutter the story and make it difficult for the reader to follow.

-Ultimately, only include as many subplots as are necessary to create good pacing in your story.
+Only include as many subplots as are necessary to create good pacing in your story!

 One way to control the pacing of your story is to include more dialogue.

 When used effectively, dialogue can be a powerful tool for shaping your well-paced story.
-Of course, you should use dialogue sparingly, as too much dialog can quickly become tedious and difficult to follow.
+Of course, you should use dialogue sparingly, as too much dialogue can quickly become difficult to follow.

 In many stories, the plot is driven by action scenes where characters do things in the plot.
 However, this can often lead to a fast-paced narrative with little time for reflection or introspection.

-Including more character introspection can help to slow down the pacing of your story and give readers a chance to connect with your characters on a deeper level.
+Including more character introspection can help slow down your story’s pacing and allow readers to connect with your characters more deeply.

 By taking the time to explore your character’s inner thoughts and feelings, you can add layers of complexity and make them feel more real to readers.